uuupah/11ty_neocities/src/blog/2026-spring-cleaning.md

 ### my lesbian experience with loneliness
 {% blogImage "/_assets/img/blog_2026/mylesbianexperience.webp", 321, false %}

-i first read this at a comic meetup with some of my friends. its unbelievably raw and a big soul crushing but also super genuine as a result. someone describing their fears and difficult experiences is an almost voyeuristic experience that i felt a bit guilty about, but theres simultaneously a sense of camaraderie with kabi and how she participates in our world. this series has 7 (!) issues, although the friend that shared it with me said that it just gets worse and worse for her
+i first read this at a comic meetup with some of my friends. its unbelievably raw and a bit soul crushing but also super genuine as a result. someone describing their fears and difficult experiences is an almost voyeuristic experience that i felt a bit guilty about, but theres simultaneously a sense of camaraderie with kabi and how she participates in our world. this series has 7 (!) issues, although the friend that shared it with me said that it just gets worse and worse for her

 ### sever and pierce
 {% blogImage "/_assets/img/blog_2026/severandpierce.webp", 360 %}